Nine Principles of Practicing Patience

-Another prime time to practice patience is when teaching your children, communicating with your spouse or waiting on co-workers to finish their part of a project.
+Another prime time to practice patience is when teaching your children, communicating with your partner, or waiting on co-workers to finish their part of a project.

 Lastly, we can practice patience with ourselves.
-Instead of becoming paralyzed by our mistakes, our less-than-rapid but gradual growth toward goals or our hasty decisions, we can choose to let it go.
-We can view these minor set backs as lessons, not permanent loses.
+Instead of becoming paralyzed by our mistakes, our less-than-rapid but gradual growth toward goals, or our hasty decisions, we can choose to let it go.
+We can view these minor setbacks as lessons, not permanent losses.

 Below are nine key principles of practicing patience, including the numerous benefits for all areas of your life: